-The same background data set as used earlier has been used in this example.
-All computations have been carried out using ProUCL 4.0.
+The same background data set used earlier has been used in this example to illustrate various UPL computations available in ProUCL 4.00.04.

 3.6.4.1 Normal Upper Prediction Limit

 As noted earlier, the aluminum concentrations in our example do follow a normal distribution.
 A 95% UPL for aluminum is given as follows.